 When you think of pregnancy symptoms, what comes to mind?
 Morning sickness may be the first thing you think of, but there’s another common implication of pregnancy: varicose veins.
 These bulging veins most often appear on the legs and can be a source of discomfort.
 But why do these varicose veins, a sign of venous insufficiency, pop up during pregnancy?
-The vascular surgeons in Orlando at Central Florida Vein & Vascular Center would like to share a few reasons why these often appear in pregnant women, as well as ways to decrease your risk of developing them during a pregnancy.
+The vascular surgeons in Orlando at Central Florida Vein & Vascular Center would like to share some insight on varicose veins and pregnancy, as well as ways to decrease your risk of developing them during a pregnancy.

 What are varicose veins?

 Your vein valves have an important job: effectively keeping your blood circulating throughout your body.
 If these valves become weakened or damaged, then they struggle to do their job properly.
 This most often happens in the legs where your veins work the hardest to circulate blood upward, against the flow of gravity.
 A damaged valve can lead to blood pooling in the veins, causing a varicose vein to form.

 Varicose veins most noticeable feature is their appearance: dark, bumpy veins that are visible under the skin.
 Some people with varicose veins also experience swollen, painful, tired, restless, or itchy legs.
 When left untreated, varicose veins can lead to ulcers or blood clots.
 It’s important to take care of your venous health and see a specialist for any concerns.
 Varicose vein treatment nowadays is easy and covered by most insurance plans.
 A blood clot, however, is a more serious condition that can be more stressful to treat.
 And, naturally, no one wants to risk serious health problems while they’re expecting a baby.

 Why do varicose veins occur often during pregnancy?